Jungle Lovers

-Jungle Lovers (1971) is the fifth novel by American author Paul Theroux.
+Jungle Lovers is a 1971 novel by American author Paul Theroux.
 Set in post-colonial Malawi, it was published by Houghton Mifflin (US) and The Bodley Head (UK).

 The author worked in Malawi from 1963 to 1965 with the United States Peace Corps, before being deported for public criticism of dictator Hastings Banda.
-Because the Banda regime did not like the novel, it was banned in Malawi for many years.
+The Banda regime banned the novel in Malawi for many years.

-Inspiration
+Background

 After being deported from Malawi, Theroux was fired from the Peace Corps, as he had violated restrictions against getting involved in country politics.
 He moved to Asia and in 1968 got a job teaching Jacobean literature at the University of Singapore.
 One of the conditions was that he neither write nor publish anything about Singapore while he was there.
 He instead wrote a novel inspired by his time in Malawi, keeping his writing secret from his employers.
 He contracted dengue fever and was able to work on the book only in the evenings and at weekends.
 It took him over two years to write.

 In an introduction to the novel for the German edition, Theroux revealed that the two main characters, an insurance salesman and a revolutionary activist, were two opposing sides of his own personality.
 He had thought he could protect his pupils while he was a teacher in the country, but spoke out in support of the opposition at a time of political turmoil.
 He was deported from Malawi in 1965, charged with "covert revolutionary activities".
 He later wrote that this was "a novel of futility and failed hopes".